Secrets and variables

 #...

-Nomad job files are designed to be easily readable and understandable, so using HCL variables for simple, non-sensitive configurations like image tags or defining a namespace is often sufficient.
+The Nomad job specification allows job files to be readable and understandable.
+Use HCL variables for non-sensitive configurations like image tags or defining a namespace is often sufficient.
 However, for sensitive data or values that need to be dynamically updated, Nomad variables offer better security and flexibility.

 If you require dynamic templates for your CI/CD pipelines, consider using Nomad Pack instead of extensively using HCL variables.
 Over-reliance on HCL variables can limit your pipeline's scalability and flexibility in the long run.